 See these entry-level videographer resume examples.
 The job they’re after needs skills with high-end clients, interviewing, training videos and collaboration.

-Beginner Videographer Resume Job Description [Sample]
+No Experience Videographer Resume Job Description [Sample]

 The first of those freelance videographer resume samples plugs you into the job.